NicoJuicy/LearnML/ml/ml_algorithms.md

 - Bayesian Network (BN)

+#### Problems with Bayesian Networks

+The main problem with Bayesian Networks (BN) is that they appear to be deceptively simple.
+However, in reality there are many issues with their practical use:

+- Most of the software tools currently available for BN are GUI which makes them impractical for most real-world applications.

+- There are few software libaries available for BN and those that are available are usually poorly documented.
+I completed an assignment using pyagrum which was a recommended library for BN and I encountered many problems with the API and documentation.

+- My professor gave us what appeared to be a simple BN problem.
+However, none of the students in the class (including me) were able to get the problem correct even though we were given more than one chance (each time with more explanation on BN).
+However, I did get it correct the third time.
+Thus, I am not a fan of BN.

 ### Clustering Algorithms

 Clustering (like regression) describes the class of problem and the class of methods.